 What Damages Can I Recover If I Was Injured Offshore

 An experienced offshore injury lawyer will have full knowledge of the federal law that dictates the rights given to offshore workers.
+Depending on the facts and applicable law, an injured worker may be entitled to compensation for maintenance and cure, lost earnings, pain and suffering, and even punitive damages.

 At Abraham Watkins, our experienced maritime lawyers have been helping clients claim compensation for offshore injuries for many years.
 We take a client-focused, compassionate approach to all injury claims, and our goal is to ensure that our clients feel more confident navigating through the complex laws that surround maritime workers.

-Our attorneys excel at building a strong attorney-client relationship, a skill gained through our years of practice and have helped many clients get favorable outcomes in their cases.
+Our attorneys excel at building a strong attorney-client relationship, a skill gained through our years of practice and have helped many maritime clients get favorable outcomes in their cases.
 We offer a free consultation with an offshore injury lawyer with no strings attached.

 Call us today to schedule a free consultation at 713-535-9319.